tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/docker-setup.md

 3. Docker will now download the latest server image, and run it afterwards.
 4. If you want to see the logs in your terminal, you can use this command:\
    `docker logs -tf "skyrimserver"`
+5. If you would like to attach to your server console to enter commands (such as `/help`), you can use this command:\
+   `docker attach skyrimserver`
+   * Note: to detach from the console, the default hotkey is `CTRL+P,Q`.
+This means you hold Left-Control, then you press and release P, and then press and release Q.
-5. Now your server is up and running.
+6. Now your server is up and running.

 ### Start/Stopping your docker server

-1. To stop your `skyrimserver`, simply run this command in your console
+1. To stop your `skyrimserver`, simply run the following command in your console and it will stop your Skyrim Together Reborn server:
+   * `docker stop skyrimserver -t 1`
-2. `docker stop skyrimserver` and it will stop your Skyrim Together Reborn server.
+2. To start it again, simply run the following command in your console and it will start your Skyrim Together Reborn server again:
+   * `docker start skyrimserver`
-3. To start it again, simply run this command in your console
+3. To restart the server, run the following command in your console and it will stop \*and\* start the server:
-4. `docker start skyrimserver` and it will start your Skyrim Together Reborn server again
+   * `docker restart skyrimserver -t 1`

 ## I want to use docker-compose, what is the template?